coleifer/peewee/docs/peewee/sqlite.rst

       the search match.
 This ``rank`` can be used to sort the search results.
       Requires ``rank_functions=True`` on the database.

-      The ``rank`` function accepts optional parameters that allow you to specify weights for the various columns.
-If no weights are specified, all columns are considered of equal importance.

       The algorithm used by :meth:`~FTSModel.rank` is simple and relatively quick.
 For more sophisticated result ranking, use: